Cost of Web Design in Houston

 Like me, you probably wish everything in the world were cheaper.
 Especially if you’re a small business owner.
 The costs of doing business seem to go up and up.
 So if you get a quote for a new website in which the cost seems too good to be true, well, it probably is.

-Put simply, you get way you pay for.
+Put simply, you get what you pay for.

 A lot of times, web designers in third world countries, or those just embarking on their freelance web designer careers can and will work very cheap.
 Occasionally, everything proceeds swimmingly, the designer does a great job, and your businesses benefits!
 In my experience, though, that’s the exception, not the rule.
 Many times in my career as a web designer, I’ve had clients coming to me to either finish or fix a website that was just, well, shoddily made.
 Or the web designer just stopped communicating altogether.